Abdullah149081/event-system/README.md

-# EventEase - Django Event Management System 🎉
+# EventSys - Django Event Management System 🎉

 A powerful and responsive event management platform built with **Django**, **Tailwind CSS**, and **SQLite/PostgreSQL**.
 Organizers can create, manage, and track events and participants with ease.